yewstack/yew/examples/counter_functional/README.md

 # Counter Example

-A simple example of a counter which can be increased or decreased with the press of a button implemented using functional components
+A simple example of a counter which can be increased or decreased with the press of a button implemented using function components

 ## Running